leaselabsco/test-engineer/README.md

 ### Complete all 5 steps above having each feature operational

 **NOTE:** For all 5 steps above, exhibit the various types of techniques and practices you would use to accomplish each step.
 The completion of this goal can be accomplished many ways.
 Put foward your best effort.
 This assessment is meant to get an idea of how a backend engineer would choose to build this based on their experience.

-  - You do not necessarily need any additional external tools other than the chosen the http/rest API client library gem
-  - You can write everything you need to, using Ruby.
-  - You are not subject to only what is asked.
-Add anything you need to make the solution more complete.
+Some notes below:

   - Update the base app if needed.
 Make your external app well-rounded.
   - Think about things like "What if 50 different external apps would connect to the base app?"